 Start Out Conservative, Finish Strong

 One of the biggest mistakes made in marathon pacing is starting out too fast.
 It’s a simple error to make: you are tapered, rested, carb-loaded, and excited.
-However, starting out too fast in the marathon can set you up for hitting the wall and struggling over the final 10K (or longer).
+However, starting out too fast in the marathon can set you up for hitting the wall and struggling over the final 10K.

 When you begin a long run, you ease into the run.
-You don’t (or should not, if you are), begin right away at a steady pace or a faster pace than you intend to hold for the run.
-You start easy, warm up in those first few miles.
+You should not begin right away at a moderate pace.
+You start easy, warm up in those first few miles, and then settle into a comfortable effort.

-That’s exactly how you want to start your marathon: treat the first few miles as as warm up and run them about 10-30 seconds per mile slower than goal pace.
-The marathon is a long race – you will have plenty of time to get on pace.
-In the scheme of 26.2 miles, a 10-30 extra seconds on a couple miles at the start will not cost you your goal time – but starting out at a 7:30 when you are trained to run an 8:30 could.
-By starting out slightly slower than goal pace, you conserve precious energy and save your legs for what’s to come.
+That’s exactly how you want to start your marathon.
+Pace the first few miles as a warm-up and run them about 10-30 seconds per mile slower than goal pace.
+In the scheme of 26.2 miles, 10-30 extra seconds on a couple of miles at the start will not cost you your goal time.
+However, starting out at a 7:30 minute mile when you are trained to run an 8:30 could add several minutes to your finish time.
+By starting out slightly slower than your goal pace, you warm up properly and delay fatigue.

-If your race begins on a downhill, such as Boston or California International, be careful to control your pace over the first few miles.
+If your race begins on a downhill, such as the Boston or California International Marathon, be careful to control your pace over the first few miles.
 By controlling your pace and still starting out slightly slower than goal pace, you will conserve energy and avoid trashing out your quads early in the race.

 The Middle Miles

 Even if you treat the first few miles as a warm up, the middle miles tempt many runners into getting greedy about their pace.
-At mile 6, 9, even 12, you likely feel good and are eager to pick up the pace a bit – but running faster than goal race in the middle miles will only haunt you later.
+At mile 6, 9, or even 12, you likely feel good and are eager to pick up the pace a bit.
+However, running faster than goal race in the middle miles will only slow you down later.

-How to pace your fastest marathon involves staying at a comfortable effort for as long as possible in the first 20 miles.
-Your marathon pace will likely feel comfortable through mile 16-18.
-You will have plenty of opportunities to run hard in the final 10K; focus on maintaining a steady pace and enjoy the race at this point.
+When pacing a marathon, you want the first 20 miles to feel easy to moderate.
+You want to keep yourself feeling comfortable for as long as you can.
+You will have plenty of opportunities to run hard in the final 10K.
+Focus on maintaining a steady pace and enjoy the race at this point.

-This, of course, hinges on whether or not you chose an appropriate goal pace.
+This pacing strategy hinges on the appropriateness of your marathon goal pace.
 Your goal marathon pace should feel relatively comfortable by the end of training.
-If you are huffing and puffing hard to maintain that pace on those final goal pace workouts, you may want to adjust your goals.
+Marathon pace is primarily aerobic.
+If you are working very hard in your final marathon pace workouts, you may want to adjust your goals.

 The Final 10K

-I like to think of the final 10K as not just a hard run, but as a hard progression run.
+Think of the final 10K as not just a hard run, but as a hard progression run.
 Each mile becomes more and more difficult, so you need to increase your effort with each mile to stay on goal pace or run slightly faster.
-Not every mile will feel good, but the secret of how to pace your fastest marathon comes down to holding onto pace despite the discomfort and fatigue of these final miles.
+Not every mile will feel good.
+The secret of how to pace your fastest marathon comes down to holding onto pace despite the discomfort and fatigue of these final miles.
+You put in the work in training and are capable of pushing yourself, even if it is uncomfortable.

-If you maintained a comfortable pace through the first 20 miles and are fueling and hydrating well, you shouldn’t hit the wall.
+If you maintained a comfortable pace through the first 20 miles and have fueled well, you shouldn’t hit the wall.
+(Here’s more on how to fuel to avoid hitting the wall.)
 The final 10K will not be comfortable no matter how well trained you were, but you can still finish strong despite this discomfort.
 Have some mental strategies to help you run through the aches and pains that settle into the body after running for 20 miles.

 Practicing Pacing in Training